zama-ai/fhevm-evmos/README.md

 We use Evmos and Ethermint as a consensus layer on top of which the reference fhEVM implementation is executed.

-Note that this is meant to be used for research purposes only.
+Note that this version is still in beta.